Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 ## Setup
 * Download the GCI from the most recent release (found [here](https://github.com/Zephiles/TTYD-Practice-Codes/releases)).
 * Copy the GCI containing the Practice Codes to the memory card.
-(This file contains only code required to run the Practice codes.
+(This file contains only code required to run the Practice Codes.
 It has no relation to the standard TTYD save file.)
   * For **Dolphin** users:
     * Use the memcard manager located in **Tools > Memcard Manager (GC)** to import the GCI into the file Dolphin is using for a memory card.
     * Alternatively, select "GCI Folder" for the format of the memory card in Slot A (in **Config dialog > GameCube > Device settings**), and copy the .gci file directly into the folder, located by default at **{Dolphin directory}/GC/{Region}/Card A**. **{Region}** will either be USA, JAP, or EUR depending on the region of the game that you're using.
   * For **Nintendont** or other console users:
     * Use the appropriate homebrew apps / folders, etc. to copy the file from your SD card to your GC memory card or virtual memory card.
+* Use one of the following:
+  1. Use a hacked save file to execute arbitrary code, which can then be used to load the practice codes.
+This is the most ideal way to load them, as it does not require any additional loaders/cheats.
+Details on how to set up a hacked save file like this may be added at a later date.
+    * Note: Using this method requires you to use at least **v3.0.43** of the Practice Codes.
+Any versions before this one will not work correctly.

-* Use the Gecko loader cheat code in the "relloader-ttyd" directory to make the game load the Practice Codes GCI.
+  2. Use the Gecko loader cheat code in the "relloader-ttyd" directory to make the game load the Practice Codes GCI.
       * For **Dolphin** users:
           * Right-click your TTYD game in the games list and go to **Properties > Gecko Codes**, and add the appropriate Gecko loader code for the region of the game you are using (found [here](https://github.com/Zephiles/TTYD-Practice-Codes/tree/master/ttyd-tools/relloader-ttyd/REL_Loader/Gecko)).
         * (For older revisions of Dolphin v5, instead go to **Properties > Edit Config**, and copy the text code into the Gecko codes section of the "G8ME01.ini" file that opens, marked by the text **[Gecko]**; if the section doesn't exist, add it.)
         * Enable cheats in **Config dialog > General**, and enable the loader code in **Properties > Gecko Codes** for TTYD.
       * For **Nintendont** users:
         * Copy the loader GCT (found [here](https://github.com/Zephiles/TTYD-Practice-Codes/tree/master/ttyd-tools/relloader-ttyd/REL_Loader/GCT)) onto your SD card, either to **/codes/** or into the folder with your TTYD ISO.
           * Note: It is important that you **do not** right click to save the GCT, or it will be saved incorrectly.
 You must download it via the **Download** button.
         * Enable cheats in Nintendont's settings before booting the game.
       * Alternatively, you can use the Action Replay loader code (e.g., if you have a physical Action Replay disc).

 ## Menus
 ### Inventory